ricky-on-the-block/rust-nock-slidev/pages/3a-rust-nock-noun.md

 <v-click>

-And now that creating nouns is a lot easier, let's see how to perform TDD in Rust.
+Now that creating nouns is a lot easier, let's circle back on those Nock operators...

 </v-click>